Search by Keyword

 It’s interesting to note that the 8-track tape version of this album, which was the first Beatles 8-track on the market (August 1966), cut off the last ten seconds of "You Won't See Me" in order to fit the track within the time constraints of this format.
 They chose to quickly fade out the song as the final verse ended.
 Fans that were familiar with this version of “You Won’t See Me” (as I was) were quite surprised to hear the extended ending when they happened upon a vinyl copy of the album at a later time (as I was).

-The first time the original British "Rubber Soul” album was made available in the US was the "Original Master Recording" vinyl edition released through Mobile Fidelity Sound Lab in June of 1984.
+The first time the original British "Rubber Soul” album was made available in America was with the "Original Master Recording" vinyl edition released through Mobile Fidelity Sound Lab in June of 1984.
 This album included "You Won't See Me" and was prepared utilizing half-speed mastering technology from the original master tape on loan from EMI.
 This version of the album was only available for a short time and is quite collectible today.

 The new 1986 George Martin stereo mix of the song was included on the April 30th, 1987 released compact disc version of the British “Rubber Soul” album, the vinyl edition coming out on July 21st, 1987.
 This mix was also utilized when the album was remastered and re-released on September 9th, 2009 on CD and on November 13th, 2012 on vinyl.